8ta4/blog/drafts/Why I Stopped Writing My Dreams Down.md

 - [Dream journaling does more than you think](https://old.reddit.com/r/LucidDreaming/comments/vacm1i/dream_journaling_does_more_than_you_think])

 Well, the usual way of writing down dreams wasn't cutting it for me.
 By the time I grab a pen, the dream details start getting fuzzy.
-So I started talking about my dreams out loud right when I wake up.
+So I switched to using always-on transcription to talk about my dreams right when I wake up.
 This voice dream journaling method has been working like a dream for me.

 I've noticed: